This 25-minute Pasta with Bolognese Sauce recipe uses only FIVE ingredients!

 - When pasta is done just before it's al dente, reserve 1-2 cups of the pasta water and drain the rest.
 Don't drain too thoroughly- it's OK, and actually a good thing, if it has some of the water clinging to it.

-- Add the drained pasta to the skillet with the sauce.
+- Add the drained pasta to the skillet with the sauce (you can also move it directly from the water using a slotted spoon).
 If the skillet is too small, you can add the pasta back into the pot in which it cooked, and add the sauce to it.

 - Stir to coat the pasta in the sauce in the skillet or pot and keep heat on medium low.
 Add 1/4 cup of the reserved pasta water, stirring to coat.
 Add more pasta water as necessary to help the pasta finish cooking to al dente- it will help the sauce thicken and stick to every piece of pasta (I used about 3/4 cup total).

 - Turn off the heat.
-Stir in olive oil and pecorino romano cheese.
+Stir in olive oil (2 tablespoons) and pecorino romano cheese (1/4 cup).
 Taste and add salt if necessary.

 - Serve immediately with extra pecorino romano and garnished with fresh parsley, seasoned with fresh ground black pepper.